tarwn/lessthandot-hugo/blogs/content/posts/2013-01-29-define-microsoft-business-intelligence-for.md

 type: post
 date: 2013-01-29T20:45:00+00:00
 ID: 1947
-excerpt: 'What is Microsoft Business Intelligence?
-I’m not asked this question very often because it’s typically an assumption.
+excerpt: "What is Microsoft Business Intelligence?
+I'm not asked this question very often because it's typically an assumption.
 As we know, assumptions can lead to misguidance or misrepresentation of a topic.
-This topic has been defined in so many different way&hellip;'
+This topic has been defined in so many different way&hellip;"
 url: /index.php/datamgmt/datadesign/define-microsoft-business-intelligence-for/
 views:
   - 19027